Chorath: Etymology and toponymy

+The Kerith is a naḥal in Hebrew, a wadi or seasonal stream.

 Identification

 Wadi al-Yabis

 It is usually identified with Wadi al-Yabis, a stream in western Jordan, which flows into the Jordan River at a spot opposite of Beit She'an and slightly south of it.
 Travellers have described it as one of the wildest ravines of the Fertile Crescent, and peculiarly fitted to afford a secure asylum to the persecuted.
 During the summer, the stream is very dry.
 Olive trees grow on its banks, and it is home to an array of wildlife including gazelle, hyrax, and egret.

 According to the 1994 Peace treaty between Israel and Jordan, Israel can maintain its use of the Jordan River waters between the Yarmouk and Wadi al-Yabis.